 There has been a steady introduction and recognition that there are more types of attraction than previously thought.
 Many people are familiar with romantic, emotional, and sexual attraction but may not be familiar with sensual attraction, aesthetic attraction (as opposed to mere aesthetic appreciation), and intellectual attraction.
 The Thinking Asexual has a lovely long list of terms and definitions for all sorts of experiences and identities if you need any explanations.
 Though they cover many types of attraction and relationship forms, there isn’t much out there to accurately describe enduring connections throughout the relationship, at least without using terms normally related to the most common understandings of commitment, intimacy, and passion.

 I’ve mentioned before that I’m both demisexual and aromantic.
 I’m also sapiosexual, which adds its own unique dimension to the ways I experience attraction, love, and passion.
 I don’t experience NRE and never have.
 Perhaps some of my long-lasting sexual and and sensual attraction is bound up with my extremely high sex drive and my highly sensual nature.
 I can only be affectionate, sensual, and sexual with people that I trust, with people that I have emotional intimacy with.
-There is also this absolutely wonderful comment by Joreth Innkeeper about my experiences of attraction vs action; a summation of the fact that one doesn’t follow the other:
+When it comes to action and attraction, one doesn’t follow the other.

 Just as action doesn’t follow from attraction, neither does one sort of love, emotion, or attraction automatically follow from any other.
 There are as many ways to connect and feel desire as there are people on the planet.
 But today, I simply want to go over three types of love aromantic or asexual people (and some romantic and sexual people) may experience but that they may never have had a name for.
 The point is to expand our understanding about love, attraction, boundaries, and desire so that truly informed consent becomes the norm and not the assumption.